Death and state funeral of Winston Churchill: Observances outside of Britain

 There were many memorial services taking place for Churchill outside of Britain during the funeral.
 For example, in the United States, a memorial service for Churchill took place at FDR's grave at his home in Hyde Park, New York to mark the anniversary of Roosevelt's birth.
 Those attending the service heard speakers talk about the coincidence of the date in the records of two leaders who shared history.
 West Point Superintendent Major General James Lampert laid a wreath from President Johnson to pay tribute to both FDR and Churchill.

 Dignitaries

 Churchill's funeral was the largest gathering of world leaders during the 1960s—and, at that time, in history.
 Representatives from 112 countries and many organisations attended, including 5 kings, 2 queens, 1 emperor, 1 grand duke, 2 queen consorts, 15 presidents, 14 prime ministers and 10 former leaders.
-After the funeral, the Queen did another unprecedented gesture in hosting a buffet lunch for all the dignitaries.
+After the funeral, Queen Elizabeth II made another unprecedented gesture in hosting a buffet lunch for all the dignitaries.